eerkela/bertrand/docs/source/content/api/typecheck.rst

 Hierarchical checks
 -------------------
-:func:`typecheck` can be used to perform ``isinstance()``-like type checks, with many of the same semantics as its built-in equivalent.
+:func:`typecheck` can be used to perform :func:`isinstance() <python:isinstance>`\-like type checks, with many of the same semantics as its built-in equivalent.

 Generic types
 ^^^^^^^^^^^^^